Single-photon single-ion interaction in free space configuration in front of a parabolic mirror: Introduction

-In this paper we theoretically investigate conditions for an experimental setup consisting of a single two-level ion trapped at the focus of a parabolic metallic mirror (see Fig.~\ref{fig1}) \cite{Sondermann2007}, under which the assumption about a free space mode structure of electromagnetic field in vicinity of the atom is justified.
-In our analysis we focus on single-photon single-atom interaction instead.
-We included the polarization degree of freedom and thus apply vectorial properties of light.
-We look for the possible changes in the spontaneous emission rate of the atom resulting from the presence of the parabolic boundary conditions.
+In this paper we study the conditions for the setup in Fig.~\ref{fig1}, under which the assumption about the free-space mode structure of the electromagnetic field in the vicinity of the atom is justified.
+In our analysis we apply vectorial properties of light by including polarization degree of freedom.
+We look for possible changes in the spontaneous emission rate of the atom resulting from the presence of the parabolic boundary conditions.